viewar/documentation/docs/additional_information/reporting_errors.md

 ### Reporting Application Errors

-If you encounter an error in a ViewAR Application, please let us know!
+If you encounter an error in a ViewAR Application, please do let us know as soon as possible!

-Below you'll find guidelines on how to prepare your feedback in order to let us quickly identify the problem:
+Because errors may have various sources, in order to help us quickly identify the issue, please try to provide as much information as possible.
+In this case: the more the merrier.
+Below you'll find some guidelines to get you started.

 #### Application description